12ff54e/BSplineInterpolation/README.md

 ## How to use

-Since the library is header only, include BSplineInterpolation and one can use all its functionality under namespace intp.
+Since the library is header only, include the file intp and one can use all its functionality under the namespace intp.
 Check test/interpolation-test.cpp and test/interpolation-template-test.cpp for more info.

-PS: main branch is under-development and is unstable, checkout the latest tag.
+**PS: main branch is under-development and is unstable, checkout the latest tag.**

 ## Note